Daron Van Helden, Public Affairs Representative

-This opinion is in response to your letter of January 29, 2001, in which you request an opinion from the Iowa Ethics and Campaign Disclosure Board.
+This opinion is in response to your letters of November 6, 2001, and December 5, 2001, in which you request an opinion from the Iowa Ethics and Campaign Disclosure Board.
 We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 56 and 68B and rules in Iowa Administrative Code chapter 351.
-Whether some other statutory system, common law theory or agency rule applies to this issue is not covered by this opinion.

 BY DIRECTION AND VOTE OF THE BOARD

 Submitted by: W. Charles Smithson, Board Legal Counsel